 In early childhood settings, data show that children explore their environment and specific items within it and engage in role-playing to understand new concepts and extend learning.
 In a focus group in Colombia, one teacher said, 'I also think that children at this age are learning and picking things up, so if it is a new story or a new activity, they get involved all at once.'
 Caregivers in Colombia also support child exploration.
 In a survey, one caregiver reflected on an activity that she and her two-year-old child did together: 'She loves the foam, she plays with it like exploring it with her hands and applies it on her body.'
-Exploration is similarly facilitated by ECE teachers in Jordan, as shown in classroom observation notes: 'The teacher brought a frozen water bottle so that the children could see the snow and gave them the bottle so that they could touch it'; and in a focus group, one teacher reported, 'Students enjoy going out to the garden and seeing the plants, removing them from their original place, seeing them in reality, holding them, feeling their parts, redrawing and colouring them according to each student and the colours he/she loves and collected.'
+Exploration is similarly facilitated by ECE teachers in Jordan, as shown in classroom observation notes: 'The teacher brought a frozen water bottle so that the children could see the snow and gave them the bottle so that they could touch it'; and in a focus group, one teacher reported, 'Students enjoy going out to the garden and seeing the plants, removing them from their original place, seeing them in reality, holding them, feeling their parts, redrawing and collected.'